influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.2/guides/backup-and-restore.md

 ##### Issue 1: Restore writes information not part of the original backup
 <br>
-In some cases, a restore may appear to restore information that was not part of the relevant backup.
+If a [restore from an incremental backup](#restore-from-an-incremental-backup) does not limit the restore to the same database, retention policy, and shard specified by the backup command, the restore may appear to restore information that was not part of the original backup.
-Backups consist of a general data backup and a metastore backup.
+Backups consist of a shard data backup and a metastore backup.
-The **general data backup** contains the actual time series data: the measurements, tags, fields, and so on.
+The **shard data backup** contains the actual time series data: the measurements, tags, fields, and so on.
 The **metastore backup** contains user information, database names, retention policy names, shard metadata, continuous queries, and subscriptions.

 When the system creates a backup, the backup includes:

-* the relevant general data determined by the specified backup options
+* the relevant shard data determined by the specified backup options
 * all of the metastore information in the cluster regardless of the specified backup options

-Because a backup always includes the complete metastore information, the restore may appear to restore data that were not included in the original backup command.
+Because a backup always includes the complete metastore information, a restore that doesn't include the same options specified by the backup command may appear to restore data that were not targeted by the original backup.
-The unintended data, however, include only the metastore information, not the general data associated with that metastore information.
+The unintended data, however, include only the metastore information, not the shard data associated with that metastore information.

 ##### Issue 2: Restore a backup created prior to version 1.2.0
 <br>